Factor maps for automorphism groups via Cayley diagrams: Examples

 If $n=0$, then we want a Cayley diagram for a free group.
 If $m=1$, then $\Gamma$ is amenable, and we can apply Theorem \ref{approxamen}.
-Otherwise let $o$ be an= balanced orientation of $\widetilde{ \s S}(\Gamma, E)$.
+Otherwise let $o$ be a balanced orientation of $\widetilde{ \s S}(\Gamma, E)$.
 One exists by \cite[Theorem 2.8]{me}.
 We want to label edges so that, away from a set of measure $\epsilon$, every vertex has one in-edge and one out-edge with each label.
-This is equivalent to approximately edge coloring the graph $(\widetilde{ \s S}(\Gamma, E)\times \{0,1\}, \{\{(x,0),(y,1)\}: (x,y)\in o\})$.
-This can be done by T\'oth's approximate version of K\"onig's line coloring theorem \cite{Toth}.
+This is equivalent to approximately edge $m$-coloring the graph Note that $H$ is an acyclic and $m$-regular pmp graph.
+By Hatami--Lovasz--Szegedy, $H$ local-global contains $\widetilde{\s S}(T_m)$, and by Lyons--Nazarov, $T_m$ has an $\aut(T_m)$-fiid approximate edge $m$-coloring.
+So, $H$ has an appoximate edge $m$-coloring as desired.

-If $m=0$ and $n=1$ or $2$ then again $\Gamma$ is amenable, and so so we can apply Theorem \ref{approxamen}.
+If $m=0$ and $n=1$ or $2$ then again $\Gamma$ is amenable, and so we can apply Theorem \ref{approxamen}.

 Now suppose that $n+2m>3$.
 Then $\Gamma$ is nonamenable, so by the Lyons--Nazarov matching theorem \cite[Theorem 2.4]{LN} we can use the $n^{th}$ independent variable on each vertex to produce an $\aut(G)$-\fiid perfect matching $M$.
 Throwing away the edges in $M$ reduces us to looking at the $(n-1)$ case, and we're done by induction. \end{proof}